bittenhelen83/Re-Cycle/README.md

 ## Description

-A site for the company Re-Cycle who offers guided tours by bice around some of the worlds largest cities.
+A site for the company Re-Cycle who offers guided tours by bike around some of the worlds largest cities.

 * Information about the cities we offer guided tours of
 * Maps that show the route of the tour